evcc-io/evcc/README.md

 ## Features

 - simple and clean user interface
-- multiple [chargers](#charger): Wallbe (tested with Wallbe Eco S), Phoenix controllers (EM-CP-PP-ETH), go-eCharger, openWB slave, Mobile Charger Connect (currently used by Porsche), any other charger using scripting
+- multiple [chargers](#charger): Wallbe (tested with Wallbe Eco S), Phoenix controllers (EM-CP-PP-ETH), go-eCharger, NRGKick, SimpleEVSE, EVSEWifi, KEBA KeContact and BMW, openWB slave, Mobile Charger Connect and any other charger using scripting
-- more chargers experimentally supported: NRGKick, SimpleEVSE, EVSEWifi
 - different [vehicles](#vehicle) to show battery status: Audi (eTron), BMW (i3), Tesla, Nissan (Leaf), any other vehicle using scripting
 - [plugins](#plugins) for integrating with hardware devices and home automation: Modbus (meters and grid inverters), MQTT and shell scripts
 - status notifications using [Telegram](https://telegram.org) and [PushOver](https://pushover.net)